ayushinav/Porosity.jl/docs/src/tutorials/combine_models.md

 m = multi_rp_modelType(SEO3, anharmonic, Nothing, Nothing)
 ```

 The `multi_rp_modelType` function requires exactly 4 parameters, first of which defines the conductivity model, followed by elastic, viscous and anelastic models in that order.
-To exclude the physics of any kind, pass `Nothing` in its place, eg., in the above example, we have `SEO3` for conductivity and `anharmonic` for elastic.
+To exclude the physics of any kind, pass `Nothing` in its place, e.g., in the above example, we have `SEO3` for conductivity and `anharmonic` for elastic.
 Since we did not want to model viscous and anelastic responses, we passed `Nothing` in their places.

 Now, we define the parameters required to define the model.